Q: Is there any dental or eye care coverage with the VLS Gallagher plans?

 Q: Will you deduct my insurance payment from my student aid?

-A: Yes, if your student aid is in excess of the tuition charge.
-Otherwise we will look to you for the payment.
+A: Yes, if your student aid is in excess of the tuition charge, and you have submitted a non-allowable charges form giving us permission to deduct this miscellaneous charge.
+Otherwise we will look to you for payment.

 Q: Do I need to renew this insurance policy every year?